dy/color-ranger/README.md

 <img src="https://cdn.rawgit.com/dfcreative/color-ranger/design/logo.png" height="190"/>

-<code>**C O L O R − R A N G E R**</code>&nbsp; renders a color range for a particular space in rectangular or polar coordinate system by manipulating _ImageData_.
+<code>**C O L O R − R A N G E R**</code>&nbsp; renders a color range for a color in a particular space in rectangular or polar coordinate system by manipulating _ImageData_.
 It is primarily needed for building color pickers.

-* It can be used in a web-worker, document thread or in node.
+* It can be used in a web-worker, document thread or in io.
 * You can require renderers selectively.
 * See [demo](jsfiddle), [range list and tests](https://cdn.rawgit.com/dfcreative/color-ranger/master/test/index.html).